Click on a question to read the answer.

 Why are some support classes within the AAS MLT not covered by Financial Aid (FA) in the CSC: Introduction to MLT?

 The CSC: Introduction to MLT consist of specific coursework that is designed to allow applicants to the MLT program to complete some of the courses required within the AAS and to also offer a job skill option to applicants in case of non-admittance to the program.
 Not all prerequisite and support classes are included in the CSC.
 The BIO 252/251 or BIO 141/142 is not included in the CSC and the course options offer MTH 155 OR PHI 220.
 If you are using FA to cover the cost of classes, FA will not cover the cost of both MTH 155 and PHI 220 nor will it cover cost of the BIO 252/251 or BIO 141/142 courses.
 If you wish to complete those courses prior to entry, you need to plan to pay for those courses out of pocket.
 If you are accepted into the AAS MLT program, at that time, FA will then cover those courses.
-The plan change for accepted students, to be placed into the AAS program from the CSC, typically occurs in late May or early June for the accepted students.
+The plan change for accepted students, to be placed into the AAS program from the CSC, typically occurs in late July for the accepted students and is effective for fall semester.

 Who are the advisors for the MLT program?
 When and how do I contact them?